Thayer David

-Thayer David (born David Thayer Hersey; March 4, 1927 – July 17, 1978) was an American film, stage, and television actor.
-He was best known for his work on the ABC serial Dark Shadows (1966–1971), as Dragon, the Albino ex-Nazi Director of C-2 in The Eiger Sanction (1975) and as the fight promoter Miles Jergens in Rocky (1976).
-He also appeared as Count Saknussemm in the film Journey to the Center of the Earth (1959), as the Reverend Silas Pendrake in Little Big Man (1970), as Charlie Robbins in Save the Tiger (1973) and as Deacon in Fun with Dick and Jane (1977).
-His raspy, distinctive voice lent itself to voice-over work in commercials and instructional films.
+David Thayer Hersey (March 4, 1927 – July 17, 1978), known professionally as Thayer David, was an American actor.
+He was best known to television audiences for his roles on the gothic soap opera Dark Shadows (1966–71).
+His notable film roles included Count Saknussemm in the film Journey to the Center of the Earth (1959), Reverend Silas Pendrake in Little Big Man (1970), Charlie Robbins in Save the Tiger (1973), Dragon in The Eiger Sanction (1975), fight promoter Miles Jergens in Rocky (1976), and private detective Nero Wolfe in the 1979 ABC television film.
+He also appeared in numerous Broadway plays, and his raspy, distinctive voice lent itself to voice-over work in commercials and instructional films.

 Early life

 Thayer David was born March 4, 1927, in Medford, Massachusetts.
 His father, Thayer Frye Hersey, was an executive in the paper pulp industry.
 David attended Harvard University in the 1940s but did not graduate, concentrating instead upon a career on the stage.
 With financial support from his father, he co-founded the Brattle Theater Company (1948–1952) in Cambridge, Massachusetts, and established himself in the professional theatre.